prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-1-setup-and-first-query.md

 Nexus comes out of the box with a CLI.
 You'll use it often while working on your app.
 While you can access the CLI of your local nexus via `yarn` or npm scripts or `npx` but there's an even easier way.
 Install `nexus` globally.
 Then you can access the CLI from anywhere.
 Nexus is smart enough to delegate all invocations to the _local_ nexus.
 This is the idiomatic way to work with Nexus, but you aren't forced to do this.

+<div class="NextIs Note"></div>

+> The simplicity of the dependencies you need is no accident.
+We're not hiding complexity to kick off this tutorial only for it to pounce upon you later.
+This is it.
+If you're curious about Nexus' philosophy on dependency management [we've written about it here](/meta/architecture#dependency-philosophy).

 ```markdown
 npm add --global nexus
 ```